C String Extraction: Standard, Custom & Multibyte Guide

 char str[] = "Hello, World!";

-char *pos = strstr(str, "World"); // search for "World"
+char *pos = strstr(str, "World"); // Search for the position of "World"

 if (pos != NULL) {